sayeddotexe/Quantitative-Finance/README.md

-# Financial-Modeling
+# Quantitative-Finance
-Demonstration of methods used in financial modeling and quantitative finance for Option Pricing using Python.
+Demonstration the use of mathematical models and extremely large datasets to analyze financial markets and securities.

 # Goals
 * Demonstrate the use of Modeling for Quantiative Finance.